canonical/ubuntu-cloud-docs/docs/oracle/oracle-explanation/ubuntu-on-oke-worker-nodes.rst

 Supported OKE configurations
 ----------------------------

 Currently there are only a select number of suites and Kubernetes versions supported due to this being a Limited Availability release.
-For a list of supported OKE configurations, see our :doc:`Ubuntu availability on OKE </oracle-reference/ubuntu-availability-on-oke>` page.
+For a list of supported OKE configurations, see our :ref:`Ubuntu availability on OKE <ubuntu-availability-on-oke>` page.

 Deployment options